+UE-only Operation: Operation of Ranging/Sidelink Positioning in which the service request handling and result calculation are performed by UE.

+NOTE 4: For UE-only Operation, the communication among UEs are over PC5.

 Relative position: An estimate of the UE position relative to other network elements or relative to other UEs.

 Editor's note: Definition on the terminology of Ranging and Sidelink positioning will be aligned with RAN WGs, and will be revisited when there's any conclusion in RAN WGs.

+Application Layer ID: an identifier identifying a Ranging/SL Positioning-enabled UE within the context of a specific application, is used by the SL Positioning Client UE to identify the target UE and the SL Reference UE in the service request.